 Technographic Segmentation

-Technographic segmentation is becoming increasingly important in 2024.
+Technographic segmentation is becoming increasingly important in 2025.
 It involves dividing the audience based on their technology usage, such as the devices they use, software preferences, and online behaviour.
-As technology continues to shape consumer behaviour, understanding these aspects helps businesses tailor their digital marketing efforts to match the audience’s tech-savviness and preferences.
+As technology continues to shape consumer behaviour, understanding these aspects helps businesses tailor their digital marketing efforts to match the audience’s tech savviness and preferences.

 The Process of Audience Segmentation

 Audience segmentation in marketing is a strategic approach that involves dividing a broad audience into smaller, more manageable groups based on specific characteristics.
 This process helps businesses create more personalised marketing strategies that resonate with different customer segments.
-Below is a step-by-step guide to effectively implement audience segmentation in 2024.
+Below is a step by step guide to effectively implement audience segmentation in 2025.

 Step 1: Data Collection